Overview

 What We Do

-At Willow Bank School we embrace a multi-sensory approach to learning activities to help pupils stay on task and remain interested in the lesson.
-For direct instruction, props and visual aids also help pupils with ADHD to remain focused.
-The establishment of eye contact and use of the pupils’ name helps to maintain concentration.
+At Willow Bank School individual learning approaches are utilised in line with pupil EHCPs.
+This may include using a multi-sensory approach to learning activities to help pupils stay on task and remain interested in the lesson.
+For direct instruction, props and visual aids may also help pupils with ADHD to remain focused.
+The establishment of eye contact and use of the pupils’ name may also help to maintain concentration.

 Useful Web Links